Foreword

 This is any number and is used to store numbers with decimals, it can be positive and negative.

-.
+It ranges between LOWEST and HIGHEST.
 If you try to make it bigger or smaller than these ranges you will get unintended results.

 The term float refers to the fact that the decimal can “float” between positions.
 Its full name is Floating Point Number.

-For example 10.009
+For example 10.009 or -3000.33

-To specify a float in code you can add .0
+To specify a float in code you can add .0 to the end of the number.

 One interesting property of floats is that the higher the number the less precise the number will be because there isn’t enough room to store the digits after the decimal point.

-you only have enough room for 1 number after the decimal making the number much less precise, and you can start to get artifacts in your computations.
+Say a the max size of a float is 7 characters, when the numbers before the decimal are only 3 characters 200.457 you will have enough room for 3 more numbers, however if there are 5 characters 20000.1 you only have enough room for 1 number after the decimal making the number much less precise, and you can start to get artifacts in your computations.
 This is what causes graphical artifacts in games where the players position can become high enough to start allowing floating point precision problems.

 String